section navigation menu

 Questions about this guidance should be directed to the Digital Accessibility Center at firstname.lastname@example.org.

-- A: You may not need to provide live captioning under this scenario, however, operating your event under this assumption requires an approved Accommodation-based exception to ensure the appropriate communications and accomodations strategies are in place.
+- You may not need to provide live captioning under this scenario, however, operating your event under this assumption requires an approved accommodation-based exception to ensure the appropriate communications and accommodations strategies are in place.

 If you require an accommodation such as live captioning or interpretation to participate in this event, please contact Brutus Buckeye at email@example.com or 614-247-5555.
 Requests made by (date) will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.